 We all think about it, right?
 Listing our house.
 It’s the middle of winter and we have spent the month of January binging DIY shows.
-Maybe it is time downsize or move to a quieter location to live a Hallmark movie lifestyle. #wink Or, maybe a move to the city with an elevator and parking garage.
+Maybe it is time downsize or move to a quieter location and live a Hallmark movie lifestyle. #wink Or, maybe you want to move to the city with an elevator and a parking garage.
 I get these calls from clients who just want to talk through a potential move.
 And, often that talk ends with my suggestion of the 10 items to pack before the 1st showing.

 When my sellers get an offer (and go under contract) they never say, “I am so glad we didn’t pack any of this crap up before we listed our home.”
 Never.